Dan Norris-Jones, founder of technology consultancy Priocept tells Talk Retail how retailers should get inspiration from technology companies.

 When the internet began to be used for online selling, we all thought it would circumvent the ‘middle man’ by directly connecting suppliers with buyers.
 But the reality couldn’t be further from the truth.
 This disintermediation has not happened because instead of making the middle man extinct, online retail has forced the middle man to evolve into ‘middle software’ of continually increasing complexity and sophistication.
 And it’s this ‘middle software’ that has created a new battleground: a complex and challenging software arena where smart retailers can create their own brand-defining value-add.

 If retailers are to keep up with their customers’ increasingly demanding expectations, they need to carefully consider their software development capabilities, both in terms of investment levels and business models, with in-house versus outsource being the key debate.
-Retailers that surpass their competitors’ software development capabilities will be better placed to innovate and to build ever more sophisticated user experiences that make online purchasing quicker, easier and more cost effective.
+Retailers that surpass their competitors’ software development capabilities will be better placed to innovate and build ever more sophisticated user experiences that make online purchasing quicker, easier and more cost effective.

 Software is now an undeniably vital part of retail.
 The companies that will thrive are those bold enough to adopt software and technology-first mentalities.
 This means replacing ad-hoc web projects and web agency briefs with long-term investment in R&D – including both high-risk technology research and long-term structured product development.
 Failure to do so will hand control to the digital innovators and their software engineers: the new middle men who are already busy building cosy software-based relationships with your customers.